 \subsubsection{Hybrid Method}

 In addition to acting as a single role, the approaches (\textbf{comparison in Table~\ref{tab:summary-comparsion-hybrid-approah}}) where KGs serve multiple roles when synthesizing with LLMs for QA have been investigated.
 For instance, KG-RAG~\citep{sanmartin2024kg} introduces the Chain-of-Explorations (CoE) to rank and obtain the top-$k$ nodes or relationships based on vector similarity, by which the most relevant knowledge is selected and then fed into LLMs for the final answer.
 LongRAG~\citep{zhao2024longrag} retrieves the top-$k$ most relevant chunks based on a hybrid retriever and analyzes their relevance with the query by introducing a CoT-guided filter.
 Furthermore, the KG-augmented prompting is introduced to LLMs for augmenting the generation of the final answer.
-In KG-Rank~\citep{yang2024kg}, multiple ranking methods\eat{-- similarity ranking, answer expansion ranking, and maximal marginal relevance (MMR)}are introduced to refine the retrieved triples for augmenting the reasoning with the most relevant knowledge.
+In KG-Rank~\citep{yang2024kg}, multiple ranking methods are introduced to refine the retrieved triples for augmenting the reasoning with the most relevant knowledge.
 FRAG~\citep{zhao2024frag} introduces reasoning-aware and flexible-retrieval modules to retrieve reasoning paths from KGs, thereby guiding and augmenting LLM for efficient reasoning and answer generation.
-KGQA~\citep{ji2024retrieval} combines the CoT-based prompting with graph retrieval to improve the retrieval quality and the multi-hop reasoning capability of LLMs for QA.
+KGQA~\citep{ji2024retrieval} combines the CoT-based prompting with graph retrieval to improve the retrieval quality and the multi-hop reasoning capability of LLMs in QA.